-Maximum Annual Benefit \$1500 calculated on a fee schedule basis.
-When media and prior approved, additional services are covered or basis. • •
+Maximum Annual \$1500 calculated on a fee schedule basis.
+When medically necessary basis.

+Benefit and prior approved, additional services are covered on a case by case thereafter

-Clinical exams recommended by age 1; required by age 3 and every 6 thereafter months
+Clinical exams recommended by age 1; required by age 3 and every 6 months

-X-rays covered

-Fillings covered
+X-rays covered Fillings covered

 Fluoride Treatments 2x year, up to age 19

 Prophylaxes 3x year

-Sealants 1 st permanent molar, up to age 9
+Sealants 1st permanent molar, up to age 9

-2 nd permanent molar, up to age 14
+2nd permanent molar, up to age 14

 1 per 3 years per tooth

 Extractions simple and surgical

-Oral Surgery - including maxillofacial surgery covered, including pre- and post- operative care the expartly or completely impacted in the bone of the jaw, the teeth that will not erupt through the gum, the excision that cannot be removed without cutting into bone, the tooth root without extracting the entire tooth, but not is canal therapy, the treatment of a jaw fracture, dislocate the treatment of cysts, tumors or other disease tissues, other incision or excision procedures on the gums and mouth when not performed in connection with tooth reextraction, the alteration of the jaw, jaw joints or bite relationship procedure when appliance therapy alone cannot result improvement. he excision of of other teeth excision of a ncluding root tion or wound, apicoectomy, tissues of the pair or os by a cutting
+Oral Surgery - including maxillofacial surgery

+partly or completely impacted in the bone of the jaw, the excision of teeth that will not erupt through the gum, the excision of other teeth that cannot be removed without cutting into bone, the excision of a tooth root without extracting the entire tooth, but not including root canal therapy, the treatment of a jaw fracture, dislocation or wound, the treatment of cysts, tumors or other disease tissues, apicoectomy, other incision or excision procedures on the gums and tissues of the covered, including pre- and post- operative care the excision of teeth mouth when not performed in connection with tooth repair or extraction, the alteration of the jaw, jaw joints or bite relationships by a cutting procedure when appliance therapy alone cannot result in functional improvement.

 Endodontics covered

 Periapical Services covered

 Periodontics covered

 Crowns 1 per tooth per 5 years

-Veneers Covered for medical necessity: - severe tetracycline staining
+Veneers Covered for medical necessity:

-Effective Date: Page: Approval Date:
+- severe tetracycline staining

-severe fluorosis
+- severe fluorosis

-hereditary opalescent dentin
+hereditary opalescent dentinameleo-genesis imperfecta

-ameleo-genesis imperfecta

-Prosthodontics

-covered

-Relines/Repairs

-covered
+Prosthodontics covered Relines/Repairs covered

-when medically necessary with prior approval
+Orthodontics when medically necessary with prior approval

-Emergency dental
+Emergency dental covered

-covered

 services

+Effective Date: Page: Approval Date: ----------------- ------- ----------------

-Requests for prior approval must be initiated by the dentists.
+^{}Requests for prior approval must be initiated by the dentists.
 The dentist submits photos and x-rays along with a narrative of required services to the professional services section.
 The request for special consideration is reviewed by professional staff and a determination is sent back to the requesting provider.